Do Go On - 126 - Virginia Hall: The Limping Lady

 Let's thank.

-So that's right.
-So it actually makes our Patreon, we're not upping the price or anything, it just makes it twice as worth your while to submit your sweets we cash.
+It just makes it twice as worth your while to submit your sweet, sweet cash.

 Submit your cash.